 Arizona sports betting is now live!
 Its launch in September 2021 coincided with the onset of the 2021 NFL season and ensured that the new industry would hit the ground running.
 There is no shortage of great sportsbook options available in the Grand Canyon State, and more are on the way.

 Needless to say, the Cardinals, Diamondbacks, and Suns are hot-ticket items for online sportsbooks in Arizona.
 As it happens, Arizonans have the rare treat where they can wager at the stadium of the team that they came to watch.
-Sportsbooks are now open at Chase Field and Footprint Center, with another in the works at State Farm Stadium.
+Sportsbooks opened at Chase Field and Footprint Center, with another in the works at State Farm Stadium.

 So, if you live in Arizona or are visiting and are a fan of point spreads, moneylines, futures, totals, and prop bets, you’re in luck.
 There could be as many as 20 different online sportsbooks ultimately available at your fingertips, plus a deluge of welcome bonuses and sign-up offers.